Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Monitor's refresh rate will now automatically detect and apply the highest available setting.
 - Widescreen support has been added to prevent 16:9 aspect ratio from appearing stretched, configurable through the in-game console using `widescreen <true/false>` command or in `SCCT_Versus.config`.
   - Mercenary field of view can be through the Reloaded settings.
 A value of `112.0` will preserve the same vertical view as 4:3 aspect ratio.
-- Experimental native borderless mode, it is recommended to use this setting only with native resolution.
+- Experimental borderless mode can be configured through the Reloaded settings, it is recommended to use this setting only with native resolution.
 - Shadow resolution can now be configured up to 16K resolution on supported GPUs through the Reloaded settings.
 - Texture filtering can now be configured through the Reloaded settings.
 - Increased the level of detail (LOD) distance significantly, improving the quality of meshes at greater distances.
-- A native fix comes included to fix dynamic lighting such as the Mercenary's flashlight.
+- A native fix comes included to fix dynamic lighting, such as the Mercenary's flashlight and improperly rendering light beams.

 ### Networking
 - LAN Sessions now have the functionality to connect over the internet via IP address or master server.